 To avoid this, submit the application as soon as you receive the annual letter.
 Fax in the paper version and follow up weekly until you receive confirmation that it’s complete.
 This may sound like a hassle, but for the average physician with six figure loans going for PSLF, it’s worth thousands to get right.

 According to the US Government Accountability Office Student Loan Research Report from August ’15, about 147,000 borrowers had employment and loans certified in anticipation of PSLF, and 4 million current direct loan borrowers may be employed in public service.
 Essentially, less than 4% of those likely eligible for PSLF are proactively positioning themselves for approval.
 The problem is that people have a choice: Verify now – or – verify later.

 “Employment verification” is not required until you apply for PSLF (after 120 payments).
 You can either verify when you apply or as you progress through time.
 It seems most people are opting to verify later.
 They choose to work for 10 years “unverified” and then go back and verify all 10 years at once.
-This is all happening while they’re waiting to see if they qualify for $10,000’s and sometimes $100,000’s of forgiveness benefits.
+This is all happening while they’re waiting to see if they qualify for $100,000’s of forgiveness benefits.

 Paying too much Interest

 This is mainly for the non-PSLF folks out there.
 When you’re not going for PSLF, student loans are more like a typical debt.
 The higher your interest rate, the more you end up paying back.
 What’s interesting with student loan interest rates is that they vary considerably.
 There are loans out there with interest rates in the 2% range and others with rates over 10%.